joelliusczar/musical_chairs/README.md

 nginx, we can try to kill it by calling `kill_process_using_port 8032`

 ## VSCode debug
-Use debug launch profile Python: API
+Use debug launch profile "Python: API"

 # Deploying to server